Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 Naming the Child

-Baptismal Candles and Martyrika (witness crosses w/ ribbon): Traditionally, the newly baptized receive a decorated candle at baptism.
+Regarding Baptismal Candles and Martyrika (witness crosses w/ ribbon): Traditionally, the newly baptized receives a decorated candle at baptism.
 Some provide their guests with martyrika (witness pins) which can be personalized with the child’s name and date of the baptism.
-These are not required.
+The pins are not required.

 Length of the Baptism